 is that most fundamental and powerful aspect of human volition that operates

-in the realm of believing; you CHOOSE what to believe; YOU
+in the realm of active believing; where you CHOOSE what to believe; YOU

 to believe one idea or another in the realm of those things not knowable or

 dictated by facts, information and knowledge.
 Choice of belief is the root

 cause of ALL significant change or growth; it determines within

 limits our emotions and behavior, it determines within meaningful limits who

 and what we really are and what we are becoming, and it effects our living or dying.
 Choice does not